Mouthwatering Wine Tasting in Slovenia - Discover where you can find it

 Wine tasting in the Wine House Frelih in Sentrupert

-Of course there are winemakers, where you can taste wines.
-We were at the Wine house Frelih in Sentrupert.
-Its history began with 1892, when Joseph Frelih moved here.
+Of course there are also winegrowers in this region where you can taste wines.
+We were at Wine house Frelih in Sentrupert.
+Its history began in 1892 when Joseph Frelih moved here.
 Before that, phylloxera had destroyed the vines in his homeland.
 He was one of the first to plant vines from America here.
 These were resistant to the pest.
-Today, Veronika Frelih is the owner of the winery.
+Today Veronika Frelih manages the winery.
 She introduces us to her wines from Slovenia.
-Cvicek, Penina, Sentruperska Penina, Modra Frankinja Barrique, Penina Kappelman and Zeleni Silvaner are just some of them.
-(Map)
+Cvicek, Penina, Sentruperska Penina, Modra Frankinja Barrique, Penina Kappelman and Zeleni Silvaner are just a few of them.

 The Primorska Wine Region - Slovenia Wine Tours

-The Primorska wine region is located in the southwest of Slovenia.
-It stretches from the coast along the border to Italy to the north.
+The Primorska wine region is located in southwestern Slovenia.
+It stretches north from the coast along the border with Italy.
 This makes it easy to reach.
-The highway connects it quickly with the capital and the sea.
-(Map)
+The Autobahn quickly connects them to the capital and the sea.

 Vipava, main Town in the Vipava valley

-The second wine region of our trip is the Vipava valley.
-It is part of the Primorska wine region, the coastal region.
-The Vipava wine we taste differs from those of the Dolenjska region.
-While there mainly varieties of Slovenian grapes are grown, we encounter grape varieties in the Primorska region, which we know from other wine regions of the world.
-Chardonnay, Sauvignon Blanc, Pinot Blanc, Pinot Gris, Riesling are just as popular as Malvasia and Ribolla.
+The second wine region of our trip is the Vipava Valley.
+It belongs to the Primorska wine region, the coastal region.
+The Vipava wine that we encounter there differs from those of the Dolenjska region.
+While grape varieties from Slovenia are mainly cultivated in that region, in the Primorska region we encounter grape varieties that we also know from other wine regions in the world.
+Chardonnay, Sauvignon Blanc, Pinot Blanc, Pinot Gris, Riesling are popular, as are Malvasia and Ribolla.
 In the Vipava Valley there are also wines such as Zelen and Pinela.
-(Map)